[Skip to Content]

 NAS Award for Scientific Discovery

-Honors recent accomplishment or discovery in basic research that is expected to have a significant impact on one or more of the following fields: astronomy, biochemistry, biophysics, chemistry, materials science, or physics.
-Presented with a $50,000 prize, and $50,000 to support the recipient’s research.
-The 2025 award will be presented in astronomy, materials science, or physics.
+Honors recent accomplishment or discovery in basic research, that is expected to have a significant impact on one or more of the following fields: astronomy, biochemistry, biophysics, chemistry, materials science, or physics.
+Presented in 2027 in biochemistry, biophysics, or chemistry with a $50,000 prize, and $50,000 to support the recipient’s research.

 NAS Award in Chemical Sciences